 Although every effort has been made to assure the accuracy of the information in this catalog, students and others who use this catalog should note that laws, rules, and policies change from time to time and that these changes may alter the information contained in this publication.
 Sterling Schools, LLC and Lu Ross Academy reserve the right to alter curriculum, schedules, tuition, fees, and requirements at any time without notice.
 In compliance with federal, state, and local government requirements, the Academy does not discriminate against any individual on the basis of age, sex, race, color, religion, national and ethnic origin, handicap or sexual orientation, in the administration of its educational programs, school-administered programs and publications, or employment practices.
-Lu Ross Academy follows the requirements established by the Americans with Disabilities Act.
 Lu Ross Academy does not discriminate against qualified individuals with disabilities.
 Lu Ross Academy does provide reasonable accommodation for the know disability of a qualified applicant, student, client, or employee.